Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

 where $N_{\text{ex}}$ is the number of excited state distributions with appreciable population.
 Conical intersections will induce bifurcations that spawn a new distribution that adds to $N_{\text{ex}}$.
 In this way we consider this method to be fully data-driven since we can change our theoretical description ($c_i$) based on data alone.

-In the excited state, $|\Psi(\mathbf{r},t)|^2$ often takes on shapes that are poorly represented by normal distributions~\cite{Makhija.NO2_movie.2021}.
-Nevertheless, the normal distribution acts as a second order improvement upon fitting with a single geometry~\cite{Stankus.Fits.2019, Natan.PDF_inversion.2021}.
-This improvement dampens the single geometry systematics shown in Fig.~\ref{fig:theta_peaks_q} and retrieves a quantifiable measurement of $|\Psi(\mathbf{r},t)|^2$ widths.
-This is particularly useful for vibronic wavepackets with appreciable width.
-One can better describe amorphous $|\Psi(\mathbf{r},t)|^2$~\cite{Felker.vibration_flow.1984} by using more representative distributions, such as Hermite polynomials, for \prthoptt.

 Thus far we have only considered diffraction consistent with the independent atom approximation and all the equations above have been derived under this approximation.
-Recently, however, diffraction beyond the independent atom approximation has been observed in both electron~\cite{Yang.inelastic.2020} and x-ray diffraction~\cite{Yong.lightResponse.2020}.
-Under such conditions this method must be modified by either re-deriving the above equations to consider these effects or by accounting for this signal in the $C_{lmk}(q)$ coefficients.
+Recently, diffraction beyond the independent atom approximation has been observed in both electron~\cite{Yang.inelastic.2020} and x-ray diffraction~\cite{Yong.lightResponse.2020}.
+Under such conditions, this method must be modified by either re-deriving the above equations to consider these effects or by accounting for this signal in the $C_{lmk}(q)$ coefficients.
 For MeV electron diffraction, inelastic scattering is limited to the low $q<1$~\iang{} region and can be easily removed from the $C_{lmk}(q)$ coefficients.
-For x-rays, diffraction beyond the independent atom approximation contributes a constant offset after the initial signal turn-on that spans the entire $q$ range.
-References~\cite{Yong.lightResponse.2020, Stankus.Fits.2019} observed a constant signal from the electron vacancy after exciting the molecule into a Rydberg state.
-Since this signal does not vary appreciably in time, it can safely be subtracted out before applying our method.
-Alternatively, one can alter \prthoptt{} to include this offset by adding a corresponding parameter to $\mathbf{\Theta}$.
+For x-ray diffraction beyond the independent atom approximation, contributions from excited Rydberg states create a constant offset after the initial signal turn-on that spans the entire $q$ range \cite{Yong.lightResponse.2020, Stankus.Fits.2019}.
+Due to the diffuse nature of the Rydberg state this signal does not vary appreciably in time and can be subtracted out.